Golf’s S’pore Ladies Masters returns in June, to include eight spots for local amateurs

 SINGAPORE – Eight local amateurs will have the chance to tee off at the Singapore Ladies Masters, when the China Ladies Professional Golf (CLPG) Tour event returns for its third edition in June.

-To be held at Laguna National Golf Resort Club from June 12 to 14, the tournament will be headlined by a new title sponsor, Kweichow Moutai, besides an increased prize purse of US$120,000 ($152,000), up from US$100,000 in previous years.
+To be held at Laguna National Golf Resort Club from June 12 to 14, the tournament will be headlined by a new title sponsor, Kweichow Moutai, alongside an increased prize purse of US$120,000 ($153,000), up from US$100,000 in previous years.

-The 108 players who will contest the 54-hole event at Laguna National’s Classic Course include some of China’s promising talents.
+The 108 players who will contest the 54-hole event at Laguna National’s Classic Course include some of China’s promising talent.

 The inaugural edition of the tournament in 2023 was won by Singaporean golfer Shannon Tan, who was still an amateur at the time.